Trips Outside the U.S.

 Countries with Travel Restrictions

-Santa Clara does not support University-sponsored travel to countries with travel restrictions placed upon them by the U.S. Department of State or other entities due to significant issues of safety, health, and/or legal risk due to factors such as natural disasters, political strife, and organized crime.
+Santa Clara does not support University-sponsored travel to countries with certain travel restrictions placed upon them by the U.S. Department of State or other entities due to significant issues of safety, health, and/or legal risk due to factors such as natural disasters, political strife, and organized crime.

 Travel Abroad Planning Deadlines